Preserving Spectral Structure and Statistics in Diffusion Models: Experimental Results

 \subsection{Performance on Conditional Generation}

 Class-conditional samples are shown in Figure~\ref{fig:results_cifar10}, and an extended set of examples is provided in Figure~\ref{fig:cifar-10-subplots}.
-We perform class-conditional generation on the CIFAR-10 dataset without retraining the entire model or training an external classifier model, where the sampling process starts from random noises with corresponding class-related mean and variance.
-Examples highlight that class-related spectral features can be preserved during our feature-preserving process.
+We perform class-conditional generation on the CIFAR-10 dataset, where the sampling process starts from random noises with corresponding class-related mean and variance.
+Examples highlight that class-related spectral features can be preserved during our diffusion process.